dotnet/msbuild/Documentation/specs/runtime-configuration-file.md

 }
 ```

-The host will detect the RID at runtime (for example, `win10-x64` for Windows 64-bit).
-It will look up the corresponding entry in the `runtimes` section to identify what the fallback list is for `win10-x64`.
+The host will detect the RID at runtime (for example, `ubuntu.14.04-x64` for Ubuntu 14.04 64bit).
+It will look up the corresponding entry in the `runtimes` section to identify what the fallback list is for `ubuntu.14.04-x64`.
 The fallbacks are identified from most-specific to least-specific.
-In the case of `win10-x64` and the example above, the fallback list is: `"win10-x64", "win10", "win81-x64", "win81", "win8-x64", "win8", "win7-x64", "win7", "win-x64", "win", "any", "base"` (note that an exact match on the RID itself is the first preference, followed by the first item in the fallback list, then the next item, and so on).
+In the case of `ubuntu.14.04-x64` and the example above, the fallback list is: `"debian.8-x64", "linux-x64", "linux", "unix", "any", "base"` (note that an exact match on the RID itself is the first preference, followed by the first item in the fallback list, then the next item, and so on).

 In the app-local deps file for a `framework-dependent` application, the package entries may have an additional `runtimeTargets` section detailing RID-specific assets.
 The host should use this data, along with the current RID and the RID fallback data defined in the `runtimes` section of the shared framework deps file to select one **and only one** RID value out of each package individually.
 The most specific RID present within the package should always be selected.